-- a.
-If the governing body of a maintained school or an academy does not wish to accept an in-year admission on the grounds of the child having challenging behaviour, they need to write to the Operational Director, Education and Inclusion or a senior Local Authority Officer outlining the reasons with their case within seven calendar days of receiving the request to admit through the School Admissions Module (SAM).
-This provision will not apply to a looked after child, a previously looked after child or a child with a statement of special educational needs/Education Health and Care Plan (EHCP) naming the school in question, as these children must be admitted. - b.
+- 8. In accordance with the School Admissions Code paragraph 3.10, Where an admission authority receives an in-year application for a year group that is not the normal point of entry and it does not wish to admit the child because it has good reason to believe that the child may display challenging behaviour, it may refuse admission and refer the child to the Fair Access Protocol. - a.
+An admission authority should only rely on the provision in paragraph 3.10 if it has a particularly high proportion of either children with challenging behaviour or previously permanently excluded pupils on roll compared to other local schools and it considers that admitting another child with challenging behaviour would prejudice the provision of efficient education or the efficient use of resources.
+In such circumstances, they need to write to the Operational Director, Education and Inclusion or a senior Local Authority Officer outlining the reasons with their case within seven calendar days of receiving the request to admit through the School Admissions Module (SAM).
+The provision in paragraph 3.10 cannot be used to refuse admission to looked after children, previously looked after children; and children who have Education, Health and Care Plans naming the school in question. - b.
+Admission authorities must not refuse to admit a child thought to be potentially disruptive, or likely to exhibit challenging behaviour, on the grounds that the child is first to be assessed for special educational needs. - c.
 A community school cannot refuse to admit a pupil offered a place by its admission authority, the Local Authority.
-The weighting systems will avoid these schools taking more than their fair share of fair access placements. - c.
+The weighting systems will avoid these schools taking more than their fair share of fair access placements. - d.
 The Fair Access Protocol applies to all pupils resident in the London Borough of Redbridge.
-Pupils resident in other boroughs will be covered by their home Local Authority protocols.
+Pupils resident in other boroughs will be covered by their home Local Authority protocols. - e.
+In the event that the majority of schools in Redbridge can no longer support the principles and approach of the local Fair Access Protocol, they should initiate a review with the local authority.
+The existing Fair Access Protocol will remain binding on all schools in the local area until the point at which a new one is adopted.